qtoggle/qtoggleserver/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

+**Provide any mockups, sketches or screenshots that clarify your idea.**
+Drag your image over the issue template text to attach it.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.